include-cpp/include-cpp.github.io/index.md

 ## Current Funding Campaign

-We are currently fund-raising for scholarships to send people from under-represented groups to [ACCU Spring 2020](https://conference.accu.org):
+We are currently fund-raising for scholarships to send people from under-represented groups to [ACCU 2020](https://conference.accu.org):

 * Please [donate through Go Fund Me](https://www.gofundme.com/f/include-scholarships-for-accu-spring-2020)
 * You can [apply for a scholarship](https://richardchandler590561.typeform.com/to/ruUqBs)